 Many people do get confused between parental alienation and parental alienation syndrome or PAS.
 But these two are different from each other.
 Dr. Richard Gardner, a psychiatrist, coined the word parental alienation syndrome in 1985, which describes the effect or outcome of alienation on the child (1).

 Parental alienation is not considered a mental illness by the Diagnostic Statistical Manual of Mental Disorders (DSM).
 But, the ‘child affected by parental relationship distress’ or CAPRD is included in the DSM.
 CAPRD is a relationship problem between the child and the parent.
-PAS is psychological and is not a medical condition that can be diagnosed.
+PAS is psychological; psychologists and other mental health professionals do diagnose on mental, emotional, or psychological issues or disorders.

 2. A. M. Jaffe, M. J. Thakkar, and P. Piron; Denial of ambivalence as a hallmark of parental alienation; Clinical Psychology & Neuropsychology (2017)